breuner/elbencho/contrib/mtelbencho/README.md

-2020, documented in [Zettar zx Evaluation for ESnet DTNs](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf), one challenge was the file size range needed to be considered -- there was simply not a single storage benchmarking tool that we knew of could meet our needs.
+2020, documented in [Zettar zx Evaluation for ESnet DTNs](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf), one challenge was the file size range needed to be considered -- there was simply not a single file storage benchmarking tool that we knew of could meet our needs.
 The timely appearance of `elbencho` was really a serendipity as it met our requirements perfectly.
 As a result, the ESnet/Zettar project concluded both timely and successfully.